- codeine phosphate

 The concomitant use of alcohol and opioids increases the risk of sedation, respiratory depression, coma and death because of additive CNS depressant effect.
 Concomitant use with alcohol is not recommended (see section 4.4).

-As a precautionary measure, use of Solpadol should be avoided during the third trimester of pregnancy and during labor.
+As a precautionary measure, use of Solpadol should be avoided during the third trimester of pregnancy and during labour.

 Paracetamol is excreted in breast milk but not in a clinically significant amount.

-At normal therapeutic doses codeine and its active metabolites may be present in breast milk at very low doses and is unlikely to adversely affect the breast fed infant.
-However, if the patient is an ultra-rapid metaboliser of CYP2D6, higher levels of the active metabolite, morphine, may be present in breast milk and on very rare occasions may result in symptoms of opioid toxicity in the infant, which may be fatal.
+Administration to nursing women is not recommended as codeine may be secreted in breast milk and may cause respiratory depression in the infant.
+If the patient is an ultra-rapid metaboliser of CYP2D6, higher levels of the active metabolite, morphine, may be present in breast milk and on very rare occasions may result in symptoms of opioid toxicity in the infant, which may be fatal.